Superintendents - Please have your updates turned into the Fair Office by April 1st. Thank you!

 1. Must be Reese style hitch.
 May be reinforcement.
 Must not extend forward of the rear axle.

-2. Must be rigged in all directions, hitch mounting point cannot be above frame rails and stationary in all directions.
+2. Must be rigged in all directions, hitch mounting point cannot be above frame rails and stationery in all directions.

 3. No drawbar hitch or trick hitches allowed.